GTAmodding/gta3script-specs/SPECIFICATION.md

 **Semantics**

-This label may be referenced in certain commands to transfer (or start) control-flow of execution to the statement it prefixes.
-Labels themselves do not alter the flow of control, which continues to the statement it enbodies.
+This label may be referenced in certain commands to transfer (or start) control of execution to the statement it prefixes.
+Labels themselves do not alter the flow of control, which continues to the statement it embodies.

 The name of a label may be empty.
 The name of a label may contain characters that do not match the `identifier` production.
 In such cases, the label cannot be used as arguments to commands.